JohnathanFL/ligujo/proto-v2.md

     * `tagType`: Either `i*` or `u*`.
 The primitive type that stores the tag.
     * `tags`: An array of objects, one for each discriminator
       * `name`: The name of this tag
-      * `contains`: Either empty or a typeID to denote what the union contains here.
+      * `contains`: Either non-existent or a typeID to denote what the union contains here.
       * `val`: The *numeric* value of the tag itself. (`1`, `2`, `-5`, etc)
   * `tuple`: An array of typeIDs.